mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 {{< row >}}
 {{< column >}}

 Trees are a very common data structure in programming.
 Trees start as a single root node from which all nodes are eventually connected.
-Nodes at the end of the tree are called leafs.
+Nodes at the end of the tree are called leaves.

 Each node has a single parent (Except the root) and can have any number of children.
 A key rule of Trees is that any node can only have 1 parent (that is not itself) and no relationship to its siblings other than via its parent.
 In the diagram these kinds of relationships are shown with the red X.